UI text style guidelines

 - Avoid referring to UI elements in the UI.
 If you're writing in-product documentation, such as for a guided workflow, and you need to refer to UI elements, follow the documentation formatting guidelines in Formatting reference.

-- Don't use formatting like bold, italics, or monospaced font in microcopy such as tooltips, help text, field labels, button labels, and error messages.
+- Don't use formatting like bold, italics, or monospaced font in microcopy, such as in tooltips, help text, field labels, button labels, and error messages.

-- Don't use all capital letters or bold to emphasize a word.
+- Don't use all capital letters or bold for emphasis.

 - Use indicating nouns to provide context for commands or other code elements rather than using monospaced font for the code element.